What is Fairtrade Gold?

 Options Available for Working with Fairtrade Gold

-The key details and benefits of each model are explained below.
-Interested licensees should consult the Fairtrade Gold for businesses page, on the Fairtrade website.
+Interested licensees may also wish to consult the Fairtrade for businesses page, on the Fairtrade website.

 - Licensee Model